 The MLC guide and our version of pedagogy seeks to work with an ecology of knowledges which are combined in varied and somewhat unpredictable ways according to the context.
 We have no issue with acknowledging the need for specialised and even highly technical knowledge, be that from natural science or political and social scientific concepts.
 Imagine fighting Shell in Nigeria or Ireland without recourse to detailed scientific knowledge on the environment?
 Consider being part of a housing action group in Manchester, Berlin or Belgrade without some understanding of the workings of the political economy and the state?
-Pedagogues either directly, or through collaboration, need to draw upon and use a variety of knowledge.
+Pedagogues either directly, or through collaboration, need to draw upon and use a variety of knowledges to read the world politically, including formal, technical and propositional knowledge.
 What is not acceptable, and this links directly to earlier comments on experience, voice and positioning, is overlooking the needs and questions of a group or approaching education in a way that thoughtlessly reasserts traditional hierarchies of knowledge and communication.